Abrasel-Nacional/opendelivery-v2/docs/overview.md

 The protocol assumes authentication at the **software** level rather than per-merchant credentials.

 Core security directives:

-- Authentication MUST be associated with the integrating software/system.
+- Authentication is associated with the integrating software/system.
-- Access MUST be scoped by functional service area (e.g., orders, menus, logistics).
+- Access is scoped by functional service area (e.g., orders, menus, logistics).
-- Request signing SHOULD be supported as an additional integrity mechanism.
+- Request / webhook signing is used as an integrity mechanism where declared.
-- Authorization between software and merchant MUST be explicit, but the authorization flow itself is implementation-specific and not standardized by the protocol.
+- Authorization between software and merchant is explicit; onboarding details may be bilateral, while Discovery declares supported models.

-These rules are expressed in protocol terms and are implemented via transport bindings.
+Normative auth operations and headers are defined in the [Authentication API Spec](reference/authentication.md).

 ---